 Difficulty level: 3 out of 5

 Playthrough with the Garou Densetsu team.
-KoF '99 increased the size of the teams to four, with the Garou team getting Mai Shiranui as their fourth member.
+KoF '99 increased the size of the teams to four, with this team getting Mai Shiranui as their fourth member.
 However battles are still 3 on 3, with the remaining character being set as a "Striker".
 Strikers are characters you can call on a limited amount of times to perform an attack or technique.

-The Garou team have two endings in this game, and I've put both in this video.
+This team have two endings in this game, and I've put both in this video.
 The first ending shown is if you beat the boss with Mai, the second is if you beat him with anyone else.

 Marvel Super Heroes